danlevimb/sql-server-recovery-validation-framework/docs/use-cases/stopat-restore-user-ticket.md

 ### Final STOPAT
 `2026-04-13 10:25:10.250`

-This represents the most accurate good last known valid state before corruption for `app.Orders` if this is a mid-high transactional table
+This represents the most accurate good last known valid state before corruption for `app.Orders` if this is a mid-high transactional table.

 ### Data Comparison (Production vs Restored)
 ```sql